-Now Hiring a Pediatric Occupational AND Speech Therapist
+Now Hiring a Pediatric Occupational Therapist

 The milestones chart below is to be used as a general guideline for your child's development.
 It is common for children to meet some milestones early and some milestones later than other kids their age, as all children will develop at their own PACE. :)